 IATF 16949 7.2.3 and 7.2.4 Internal Auditor Competency

-- understanding of the automotive process approach for auditing, including risk-based thinking;
+- the automotive process auditing approach and risk-based thinking

-Additionally, manufacturing process auditors shall demonstrate technical understanding of the relevant manufacturing process(es) to be audited, including process risk analysis (such as PFMEA) and control plan.
-Product auditors shall demonstrate competence in understanding product requirements and use of relevant measuring and test equipment to verify product conformity.
-Where training is provided to achieve competency, documented information shall be retained to demonstrate the trainer’s competency with the above requirements.
+At a minimum, manufacturing process auditors need to have a technical understanding of the relevant manufacturing process(es) to be audited (including process risk analysis (such as PFMEA) and control plan), and product auditors must demonstrate competence in understanding product requirements, measurement and conformity.

-Maintenance of and improvement in internal auditor competence shall be demonstrated through:
+Maintenance of and improvement of auditor competence are demonstrated through:

-- executing a minimum number of audits per year, as defined by the organization; and
+- executing a minimum number of audits per year, as defined by the company

 7.2.4 Second-party auditor competency

-- applicable manufacturing process(es) to be audited, including PFMEA and control plan;
+- manufacturing processes audited, including PFMEA and control plan

 Due to lack of resources and trained auditors, many companies are outsourcing their internal audits to a 2nd party like simpleQuE whose auditors are qualified, certified, competent and are experts on the standards and customer specific requirements.
 Contact us for more information about internal quality auditing and internal auditor training.